-The MECS service is available as an alternative option to presenting at Accident & Emergency for the diagnosis and treatment of minor eye conditions.
-MECS can be accessed on a self-referral basis or alternatively your GP / Practice Nurse/ Pharmacist/ Local Hospital minor injury unit may refer you onto MECS if appropriate.
+The COVID-19 Urgent Eyecare Service (CUES service) is available as an alternative option to presenting at Accident & Emergency for the diagnosis and treatment of urgent and minor eye conditions.
+CUES can be accessed on a self-referral basis or alternatively your GP / Practice Nurse/ Pharmacist/ Local Hospital minor injury unit may refer you onto CUES / MECS if appropriate.

-Recent eye conditions that can be treated by the service include:
+Examples of some eye conditions which can be treated via CUES include:

 • Dry eye, gritty and uncomfortable eyes